-As a center of learning, teaching, and research, North Carolina Central University charges its members including students to maintain patterns of behavior that enable these essential functions.
+As a center of learning, teaching, and research, North Carolina Central University charges its members, including students, to maintain patterns of behavior that enable these essential functions.
+Undergraduate Students Code of Academic Integrity and Graduate Academic Integrity Policy will be strictly enforced in this course.
+It is your responsibility to read the codes.